-Under the National Blood Authority Act 2003, the Australian Government Minister for Health and Ageing is responsible for issuing policy principles, the appointment of the NBA Board and General Manager and for determining additional functions with the endorsement of the Standing Council on Health (SCoH).
+Under the National Blood Authority Act 2003, the Australian Government Minister for Health is responsible for issuing policy principles, the appointment of the NBA Board and General Manager and for determining additional functions with the endorsement of the Council of Australian Governments (COAG) Health Council (former Standing Council on Health (SCoH)).

 The key governing bodies in the Australian blood sector and their roles and relationships with each other are set out in the National Blood Agreement and the NBA Act and are pictured and described below.

 FIGURE: Governance structure of the Australian blood sector.

 COAG Health Council

 The COAG Health Council (CHC) is responsible for overseeing and managing the blood sector.
 It sets the governance, policy and financial frameworks under which the NBA operates.
 Recent decisions by health ministers include the approval of the:

 The Australian Health Ministers’ Advisory Council (AHMAC) provides support to the COAG Health Council.
 It advises the health ministers on strategic matters relating to the coordination of health services across the nation and, as necessary, with New Zealand.
 The Council considers blood sector matters referred to it by the Jurisdictional Blood Committee (JBC) through the Hospitals Principal Committee, and reports as necessary to the COAG Health Council.
 The Council has no statutory power and decisions are reached by consensus.

 Hospitals Principal Committee

 The Hospitals Principal Committee (HPC) considers, and provides advice to the Australian Health Ministers’ Advisory Council (AHMAC), where appropriate on:

 - all activities which largely relate to hospital care including emergency departments, outpatient care, inpatient care and alternatives to hospital care